FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Import-Export-and-Content-Library.md

      ![](./images/UpperTerraceSketch_31.png)

-As you place furniture you can enter the **Rotate (Q)** command to change the direction the furniture if facing
+After placing furniture, it remains selected.
+You can quickly use the **Rotate (Q)** command to adjust furniture rotation as you place each piece.